goatapp/new_shopify_api_gem_v12/docs/usage/webhooks.md

 )
 ```

-**Note**: The webhooks you register with Shopify are saved in the Shopify platform, but the local `ShopifyAPI::Webhooks::Registry` needs to be reloaded whenever your server restarts.
+**Note**: The webhooks you register with Shopify are saved in the Shopify platform, but the local `NewShopifyAPI::Webhooks::Registry` needs to be reloaded whenever your server restarts.

 ### EventBridge and PubSub Webhooks